postmarketOS-mirror/libapk-qt/README.md

 # libapk-qt

-Alpine Package Keeper (apk) Qt bindings
+Alpine Package Keeper (apk) C++/Qt bindings

+Aim is to provide a simple high-level
+(sometimes maybe even over-simplified) interface to Alpine Linux's libapk
+(which does not even exist yet).

-# Building
+## Building

 Need to fetch Alpine's apk-tools sources from another repository: